Vegaøyan

 Vegaøyan – The Vega Archipelago represents a cultural landscape near the Arctic Circle shaped by farmers and fishermen.

 The Vega islands have been inhabited since the Stone Age.
-People make a living based on fishing and the unique practice of eider down harvesting – a practice that has survived since the 9th century.
-The farmers built nests for the wild eider ducks that arrive in the breeding season and gathered the valuable eider down in return after the birds left.
+People make a living based on fishing and the unique practice of eider down harvesting, which has survived since the 9th century.
+The farmers built nests for the wild eider ducks that arrive in the breeding season and gather the valuable eiderdown in return after the birds leave.

-Community Perspective: the eider ducks arrive in Spring, but tourists aren’t welcome then.
-You’ll have to make do with the eider duck museum near Holand or the new World Heritage Center in Gardsøy to get the idea.
-Nan has described the different ways to get to the archipelago.
-Also, be aware that the core zone of this site is limited to the west of the main island and the surrounding seascape.
+Community Perspective: the eider ducks arrive in Spring, but tourists aren’t welcome then and the action is mostly on the remote islands which aren't accessible anyway.
+You’ll have to make do with the World Heritage Center in Gardsøy to get the idea.
+Nan has described the different ways to get to the archipelago, but look at the ferry schedule first before booking a flight!
+Also, be aware that the core zone of this site is limited to the west and some small coastal parts of the north of the main island, plus the surrounding seascape.

 Map of Vegaøyan